Contemporary interpretations of Burns’s appearance by more than 30 artists

 SCULPT Gallery Essex, UK

-A selection of my work including steel panel portraits EVE, BURNS and HEROINE, an Amy Winehouse Portrait.
+A selection of my work including steel panel portraits EVE, BURNS and HEROINE, an Amy Winehouse portrait, all made from stainless steel.

 The exhibition features portraits and combines a range of very interesting styles from 7 very different artists.
 It runs until the 30th of March, in case you can't make it on the 2nd.
 It would be nice to catch up with you if you can make it to the Private View on 2nd of March, where I will also be present.
 I hope to see you then.